xenelislam/museum-collection-analysis/README.md

 - Artwork production increases dramatically in the 18th–20th centuries.
 - Several artists appear repeatedly in the collection, showing strong representation of major art historical figures.

+This analysis uses the **Metropolitan Museum of Art Open Access dataset**, which contains information on over **480,000 artworks** in the museum's collection.

+The dataset includes fields such as:

+- Department
+- Country of origin
+- Artistic medium
+- Artist display name
+- Object begin date

+The dataset allows exploration of historical, geographic, and material trends across the museum's holdings.

 ## Tools Used

 - Python